-Selected Standard Disclosures Description Section / Direct Answer Governance 35 Internal and external mechanisms for seeking advice on ethical and lawful behaviour, and matters related to organisational integrity, such as helplines or advice lines Australian Mutual Bank is a member of the Customer Owned Banking Association (COBA) and is a signatory to the Customer Owned Banking Code of Practice DB Legal provides Australian Mutual Bank with compliance and legal advice.
-Training - computer-based training modules covering key regulatory areas to ensure that employees are well-trained and that mandatory training requirements are met Compliance Forums - forums for compliance managers and employees covering regulatory developments Compliance Manuals - compliance manuals, guides, and other resources covering most areas relevant to retail banking and finance.
+Selected Standard Disclosures Description Section / Direct Answer Governance 35 Internal and external mechanisms for seeking advice on ethical and lawful behaviour, and matters related to organisational integrity, such as helplines or advice lines Australian Mutual Bank is a member of the Customer Owned Banking Association (COBA) and is a signatory to the Customer Owned Banking Code of Practice.
+DB Legal provides Australian Mutual Bank with compliance and legal advice.
+Training - computer-based training modules covering key regulatory areas to ensure that employees are well-trained and that mandatory training requirements are met.
+Compliance Forums - forums for compliance managers and employees covering regulatory developments.
+Compliance Manuals - compliance manuals, guides, and other resources covering most areas relevant to retail banking and finance.
 Australian Mutual Bank is a member of the Australian Financial Complaints Authority which independently resolves disputes between consumers and member financial services providers.
 This independent dispute resolution process covers financial services disputes and is funded by banking institutions and hence free to consumers.
-Australian Mutual Bank is a member of the Australian Federation of Employers & Industries (AFEI) which is an employer advisory organisation providing advice on workplace regulation obligations.
-36 Internal and external mechanisms for reporting concerns about unethical or unlawful behaviour, and matters related to organisational integrity, such as escalation through line management, whistleblowing mechanisms or hotlines Australian Mutual Bank is committed to ensuring compliance with the law and the highest ethical standards in the conduct of its business.
+Australian Mutual Bank is a member of the Australian Financial services disputes and is funded by banking institutions and hence free to consumers.
+Australian Mutual Bank is a member of the Australian Federation of Employers & Industries (AFEI) which is an employer advisory organisation providing advice on workplace regulation obligations 36 Internal and external mechanisms for reporting concerns about unethical or unlawful behaviour, and matters related to organisational integrity, such as escalation through line management, whistleblowing mechanisms or hotlines Australian Mutual Bank is committed to ensuring compliance with the law and the highest ethical standards in the conduct of its business.
 The Australian Mutual Bank Whistleblowing Policy is designed to discourage improper conduct, to enable whistleblowers to report suspected improper conduct in good faith without risk of personal disadvantage from making the report, and facilitate the investigation of such reports.
 Training and education is conducted via an ongoing program for all directors, employees and contractors.
-This includes Australian Mutual Bank's commitment to ensuring compliance with the law and the highest ethical standards in the conduct of its business, the existence of the policy to facilitate good faith reports of suspected improper conduct without risk of personal disadvantage, Australian Mutual Bank's Corporate & Director Code of Conduct, and information on the sort of improper conduct to be particularly aware of.
+This includes Australian Mutual Bank's commitment to ensuring compliance with the law and the highest ethical standards in the conduct of its business, the existence of the policy to facilitate good faith reports of suspected improper conduct without risk of personal disadvantage, Australian Mutual Bank's Corporate & Director Code of Conduct, and information on the sort of improper conduct to be particularly aware of